-Born in Ardmore, Oklahoma, John Peebles McClure (1893–1956) entered the University of Oklahoma in 1911 and received his AB in 1915.
+John McClure in 1928.
+Born in Ardmore, Oklahoma, John Peebles McClure (1893–1956) entered the University of Oklahoma in 1911 and received his BA in 1915.
 He had spent the year 1913–14 abroad, studying in Paris.
 After his graduation, he worked as assistant librarian at the University of Oklahoma for three years.
 In 1918, he got married, and also was drafted into the army.
-During that year, Knopf published a collection of his verse, Airs and Ballads, as well as a collection of drinking songs, The Stag's Hornbook, which he edited (an expanded edition of this volume, which he co-edited with William Rose Ben้t, and to which war poems were added, appeared in 1943).
+During that year, Knopf published a collection of his verse, Airs and Ballads, as well as a collection of drinking songs, The Stag's Hornbook, which he edited (an expanded edition to which war poems were added, co-edited with William Rose Benιt, appeared in 1943).
 He served in the 304th Cavalry in the First World War.
 After his discharge, he and his wife settled in New Orleans, where they operated a bookstore for six years.

 H. L. Mencken thought very highly of McClure and, in 1919, said he was the finest "lyric poet the United States has produced in fifty years."
 He was, for a short while, associate editor of The Southerner: A Magazine of the New South (four issues published in New Orleans between December 1919 and May 1920).
 In 1921, he joined the staff of the New Orleans Times-Picayune, for which he worked until his retirement, first as copyreader, then editor of the Sunday book page, city editor, and finally head copyreader.
 From 1921 to 1926, he was associate editor of The Double Dealer, a literary magazine to which Lee contributed one poem and two book reviews.